ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IMtoGraphics3DSwapDistances.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.IMtoGraphics3DSwapDistances.use_swap_distances`
+              - Opt whether to set swap distances.
             * - :py:attr:`~ansys.stk.core.stkobjects.IMtoGraphics3DSwapDistances.label_from`
+              - Specify the minimum distance from the viewer reference point at which the track label is visible.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IMtoGraphics3DSwapDistances.label_to`
+              - Specify the maximum distance from the viewer reference point at which the track label is visible.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IMtoGraphics3DSwapDistances.model_from`
+              - Specify the minimum distance from the viewer reference point at which the track model is visible.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IMtoGraphics3DSwapDistances.model_to`
+              - Specify the maximum distance from the viewer reference point at which the track model is visible.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IMtoGraphics3DSwapDistances.marker_from`
+              - Specify the minimum distance from the viewer reference point at which the track marker is visible.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IMtoGraphics3DSwapDistances.marker_to`
+              - Specify the maximum distance from the viewer reference point at which the track marker is visible.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IMtoGraphics3DSwapDistances.point_from`
+              - Specify the minimum distance from the viewer reference point at which the track point is visible.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IMtoGraphics3DSwapDistances.point_to`
+              - Specify the maximum distance from the viewer reference point at which the track point is visible.
+Uses Distance Dimension.

 Import detail